qutip/HierarchicalEOM.jl/docs/src/ADOs.md

 ## Fields
 The fields of the structure [`ADOs`](@ref) are as follows:
  - `data` : the vectorized auxiliary density operators
- - `dim` : the dimension of the system
+ - `dims` : the dimension list of the coupling operator (should be equal to the system dims).
  - `N` : the number of auxiliary density operators
 - `parity`: the [parity](@ref doc-Parity) label